 Rest does not provide built-in code generation features, meaning the developer needs third-party apps to produce API code, whereas gRPC has native code generation features due to its protobuf compiler, which is compatible with several programming languages.
 This is another benefit, particularly for microservice architectures.

-On the other hand, gRPC, being young and tough to learn, provides many things like high data streaming on both the client and server side, good bi-directional data streaming, is fast and compact, and uses HTTP 2.
-Due to its fast performance, gRPC is best suited for high-workload applications like video streaming, song streaming, online gaming, file sharing, and chat applications.
+On the other hand, gRPC provides multiple features like data streaming on both the client and server side, bi-directional communication, low latency, and efficiency, and makes use of HTTP 2.
+Due to its fast performance, gRPC is best suited for high-workload and high-velocity applications.